annotation/text-fabric/tf/docs/about/annotate.md

     generate a mapping file from the nodes of the new corpus to the old corpus.
     That will enable the migration of the annotations.
     See `tf.dataset.nodemaps` .

-### Recommended practice

-When the annotators are done, you need to ask them to dig out their data files and send them to you.

-Then you can turn that data into new entity nodes and features and merge them into the corpus.
-This is not trivial, it involves using `tf.dataset.modify`.
-I intend to write functions to make this task easier.